dptech-corp/Uni-Fold-jax/README.md

 ## NEWEST!

+[2022-08-01] We release [Uni-Fold PyTorch](https://github.com/dptech-corp/Uni-Fold) as a thoroughly open-source platform for developing protein models beyond AlphaFold.
+This repo is now renamed to Uni-Fold-JAX.
+Come and try the new version!

 [2022-05-25] Uni-Fold service on Hermite™ now supports Multimer structure prediction.
 Come and try at https://hermite.dp.tech/ !

 [2022-04-22] Uni-Fold is now moved from JAX to PyTorch (Uni-Fold v1.1.0).
 The performance on CASP14 targets are now at 86% Cα-lDDT, slightly above AlphaFold v2.0.
 We have not released the PyTorch code yet, while the service on Hermite™ is updated to the newest.